regain-sec/Linux-Unhatched/README.md

   the first argument is [OWNER TO BE]

   the second argument is [FILE]

+  Syntax: chown [OWNER TO BE] [FILE]

     e.g. chown root hello.sh

       NOTE: to change the ownership of a file or even transfer the ownership, requires **administrative acess**.
-Therefore, use sudo before the command.
+Therefore, use sudo the command.

         **sudo chown root hello.sh**